ShrenikJob/Coin-Detection/README.md

 After uploading, follow the process shown in RoboFlow with training and running the model.

-**Feel free to experiment with the ratios of Train : Validate : Test sets !**
+**Feel free to experiment with the ratios of Train : Validate : Test sets**

+While preparing the images, you can experiment with Preprocessing and Augmentation.

+Next, you can choose to "Custom Train and Upload" or "Train with Roboflow".
+I chose to to go with "Train with Roboflow" in this instance.

+(Note, this will take some time to train).

-Some results from my side:
+Here are the results from my side:

 ![results](https://github.com/user-attachments/assets/89589a16-afce-4552-be00-ae10037ac56c)

-# We are done!
+# 3) Try the Model

+Within the "Versions" tab, you can choose to try the model by uploading a photo of Australian Coins, or you can scan the QR code using your mobile phoneto try the model live with video.

+This truly is fascnitating and I encourage you all to experiment with this project.

+# Thank you